elasticpath/elasticpath-dev/docs/commerce-manager/promotions-builder/overview.md

 ## Scenarios

-### Scenario 1 - Creating a Custom Attribute Promotion
+### Scenario 1 - Creating a Promotion with Custom Attributes

 Let's say you want to offer registered shoppers a 20% discount when they purchase products made of platinum metal.